| Title: | Meta-CART: A Flexible Approach to Identify Moderators in Meta-Analysis |

 newdata |

-data frame containing the values at which predictions are required. |
+data frame containing the values for which predictions are required. |

 ... |